TestCentricity/testcentricity_web/README.md

 #### Remote Mobile Browsers on the BrowserStack Service

-For remotely hosted mobile web browsers on the BrowserStack service, refer to the [Browserstack-specific capabilities chart page](https://www.browserstack.com/automate/capabilities?tag=selenium-4) for information regarding the options and capabilities available for the various supported mobile operating systems, devices, and web browsers.
+For remotely hosted mobile web browsers on the BrowserStack service, refer to the [Browserstack-specific capabilities chart page](https://www.browserstack.com/docs/automate/capabilities) for information regarding the options and capabilities available for the various supported mobile operating systems, devices, and web browsers.
+Select the **Legacy** Integration method tab and the **W3C Protocol** tab on the capabilities page.

 ##### BrowserStack Mobile Browser using Environment Variables